Anthony Joshua vs Wladimir Klitschko

-Anthony Joshua vs Wladimir Klitschko was a professional boxing match contested between Anthony Joshua and Wladimir Klitschko.
-The event took place on 29 April 2017 at Wembley Stadium in London, England, with Joshua's IBF and the vacant WBA (Super) and IBO heavyweight titles on the line.
-Joshua, 27, won the match via technical knockout (TKO) in the eleventh round with 90,000 fans in attendance.
-Klitschko, 41, announced his retirement from boxing a few months after the fight.
+Anthony Joshua vs Wladimir Klitschko, was a professional boxing match contested on 29 April 2017 at Wembley Stadium in London, with Joshua's IBF and the vacant WBA (Super) and IBO heavyweight titles on the line.
+Joshua won the match via technical knockout (TKO) in the eleventh round with 90,000 fans in attendance.
+Klitschko announced his retirement from boxing a few months after the fight.
 The bout was named Fight of the Year by The Ring and the Boxing Writers Association of America.